Manojsharma9594/Rest-Project/README.md

 # rest-project

-this is a page using rest-api

-# User

-Manoj Sharma
+This is a file created using node js , express js and extended javascript and restful api's